protocode-community/getting-started/README.md

 Read below to see how you can join an existing project or create your own.

 # One rule of this team's repositories:
 We don't care if you break things.
-This is a playground and we encourage failing, because that means you at least try :)
+This is a playground and we encourage failing, because that means you try at least.
 Use this as a practice ground and enjoy contributing to projects you create with your fellow students.

 # Getting Started
 Check out this free how-to at http://makeapullrequest.com/.